danieldietzler/convex-geometry-proseminar/pages/separation_theorem.md

 <Theorem v-click="4" label="1.16 (Support Theorem)" class="w-full">

 Let $A \subset \mathbb{R}^n$ be closed and convex.
-Then through each boundary point of $A$ there is exists a supporting hyperplane.
+Then through each boundary point of $A$ there exists a supporting hyperplane.

 </Theorem>
 </div>